IBIS – author guidelines

 All our Review papers are free-to-view, and offer authors fast-tracking and free colour printing.
 There is no word limit.
 If you have an idea for a Review, please email our Reviews Editor.
 We particularly encourage PhD students and their supervisors to consider whether the introductory chapters of their thesis might make useful Review papers.
 Review papers tend to be well cited and downloaded.
 See here for some of our recent Review papers.

-Viewpoint articles offer authors a forum to discuss or review areas likely to be of interest to IBIS readers outside the formal strictures of a scientific paper.
-They have recently covered a wide range of subjects, from the identification of hybrid pheasants in ancient Chinese art, to an appreciation of the theories of the pioneering ecologist C. B. Moffat, to the sustainability of upland grouse shooting.
-They should be emailed directly to the Editor-in-Chief and are informally reviewed.
+Viewpoint articles offer authors a forum to discuss opinions, raise issues or review areas likely to be of interest to IBIS readers outside the formal structures of a scientific paper.
+They cover a wide range of subjects, related to ornithology including science, policy, conservation and management.
 As with Reviews, these articles are free-to-view and attract a great deal of interest.
 Colour page charges apply to the print version (see below).

 An Open Access option is available on all classes of paper on payment of the appropriate licence fee (see below).